lschriml/gaz/README.md

 Due to size constraints, GAZ's OWL- and OBO-formatted files will not be hosted here for the moment.
 You can, however, download them here:
 * [GAZ in OWL format](http://purl.obolibrary.org/obo/gaz.owl) ca. 600 MB
 * [GAZ in OBO format](http://purl.obolibrary.org/obo/gaz.obo) ca. 180 MB

+## GAZ in GitHub
+GitHub can handle large files, with the extension: git-lfs [Download] (https://git-lfs.github.com)

 ## Issues, comments, and questions
 Please use this repository's [issue tracker](https://github.com/EnvironmentOntology/gaz/issues) to post issues (such as new term requests), comments, and questions.